Magul Maha Viharaya: Ruins and surroundings

 Presently a significant amount of ruins of the ancient temple can be seen at the location.
 The image shrine, the Bodhi Tree (sacred fig) and the stupa are all in a good state of preservation.
 The main gate, a solidly built wall that surrounds all the buildings and the remains of a small shrine with an unusual moonstone at its entrance are some of the structures that can be seen at the site today.
 The elephants on this moonstone all have riders on their backs, something unseen in all other Sri Lankan moonstones.
 The stupa of Lahugala Magul Maha Vihara is built on a high terrace with three staircases leading up to it.
 There are images of grand lion guardians at the top of these stairs.

-The causeway which is used to approach Magul Maha Vihara is situated across a lotus filled reservoir which surrounds the entire temple complex.
+The causeway which is used to approach Magul Maha Vihara is situated across a small reservoir which surrounds the entire temple complex.
 The entire temple complex had covered an extent of around 10,000 acres where ruins of a palace, moonstone, monastery, bo-maluwa, stupas, ponds etc. are found scattered all over.
 These and all the other ruins at Lahugala are all surrounded by the forests of the Lahugala National Park, which is an important habitat for animals such as elephants, sambars, deers, leopards and many endemic birds of Sri Lanka.